jarrodparkes/nes-learning/examples/1-sprites/README.md

 # Sprites

-In this example, we will properly initialize the NES and draw two Mario sprites to the screen.
+In this example, we will properly initialize the NES and draw static Mario sprites to the screen.

 ## Instructions